 College credit can be earned while attending high school in several ways.

 This is a special type of major to major articulation agreement for a "first time" college students who have completed 30 credits or less at the time of their request for dual admission.
-Dual admission agreements insure a smooth transfer upon graduation between ECC and selected four-year colleges and universities.
+Dual admission agreements insure a smooth transfer upon graduation between SUNY Erie and selected four-year colleges and universities.

 Our transfer counselors are here to provide you with a variety of services to meet your needs.